handlebars-lang/docs/src/api-reference/utilities.md

 Logger used by the `log` helper.

-May be overriden if desired.
+May be overridden if desired.